-Insurance contracts are those contracts that transfer significant insurance risk at the inception of the contract.
-Insurance risk is transferred when an insurer agrees to compensate a policyholder if a specified uncertain future event adversely affects the policyholder.
+Insurance contracts are those contracts that transfer significant insurance risk.
 The significance of insurance risk is dependent on both the probability of an insured event and the magnitude of its potential effect to the policyholder.
 Once a contract has been classified as an insurance contract, it remains an insurance contract for the remainder of its lifetime, even if the insurance risk reduces significantly during this period.